Pneumonia in Seniors

 Pneumonia in the elderly is a massive topic.
 Did you know that there are over 30 different causes of pneumonia and that there are different types of pneumonia?
-In this article, we tackle some of the bigger questions people might have about pneumonia and the elderly.
+In this article, we tackle some of the bigger questions people might have about pneumonia and older adults.

-What is the Recovery Time for Pneumonia in the Elderly?
+What Is the Recovery Time for Pneumonia in Older Adults?

 A study that appeared in the Patient Related Outcome Measures Journal shed some light on the vast difference between a short recovery and a long one.

-They begin by understanding the health status of the elderly person who is afflicted with pneumonia.
+They begin by understanding the health status of the senior who is afflicted with pneumonia.
 For those that are in good health, expect a recovery time of about three weeks.
 In that period, shortness of breath, weakness, and fatigue are common.
-If the elderly person has existing health conditions, especially those that involve the respiratory system, such as COPD the recovery period can take as long as 60 or more days and be far more challenging.
-[1
+If the person has existing health conditions, especially those that involve the respiratory system, such as COPD the recovery period can take as long as 60 or more days and be far more challenging.1

-What are the Signs and Symptoms of Pneumonia in the Elderly?
+What Are the Signs and Symptoms of Pneumonia in Seniors?

 - Fever – There are various types of pneumonia and some may only produce a low-grade fever in the 99°F – 100°F range while others may produce fevers above 101°F. Fevers often include sweating and shaking, both of which is the body’s natural response to being overheated.
 A fever that lasts more than 24 hours should be evaluated.

-- Fatigue – Pneumonia is a draining illness that saps elderly people leaving them exhausted.
+- Fatigue – Pneumonia is a draining illness that can leave older adults feeling exhausted.
 That tiredness comes from many aspects of the illness.
 First, it takes a lot of energy for a body to fight off an illness. it can also increase the risk of falls and secondary injuries.

-What is the Survival Rate for Elderly that have Pneumonia?
+What Is the Survival Rate for Seniors That Have Pneumonia?

 With community-acquired pneumonia (CAP) 10 percent who are admitted are placed in an ICU unit.
-Even in ICU, the death rate of people with pneumonia can reach 25 percent.
-[4
+Even in ICU, the death rate of people with pneumonia can reach 25 percent.3

 Survival depends on many factors.
-Age is an important factor and more elderly people succumb to pneumonia than any other adult group.
+Age is an important factor and more older adults succumb to pneumonia than any other adult group.
 Overall health is another important factor as those with existing health issues face a harder time fighting off pneumonia.